rrevenantt/projecture/README.md

 - `RefCell` guards projection
 - raw pointers projections (`*const T`, `*mut T`, `NonNull<T>`)

+Also adds two types of projectable pointers:
+- [`generic::GenericPointer`] - makes it possible to write code that is generic over the reference type.
+- [`OwningRef`] - reference that semantically owns data (sometimes referred as `&own T` in various proposals).
+On nightly(with `nightly` feature) it allows you to make object safe traits that accept `Self` by value.

-Also, where possible, projections can additionally project through a `Deref` type.
+Where possible, projections can additionally project through a `Deref` (including dereference by value via [`DerefOwned`]).

 Here is a general overview of what you can do, see [`project`]! macro for more usage details.
 ```rust